Published on Brock University (http://www.brocku.ca)

 You can expect that your child may develop some homesickness or get down from time to time.
 This will become less a problem as they begin to feel more at home at Brock.
 Encourage them to get involved with activities and people at the campus.
 To spend some weekends as well as weekdays here.
 Brock is known for its sense of community and offers lots of opportunities to connect with others.
 Your child's involvement will help them to have a well rounded experience and enhance their development.
 Some students fall into a negative pattern of returning home each weekend to be with friends.
 As time goes on they feel depressed on Sundays when it is time to return to the school.
 In essence they have turned Brock into nothing but a work place, while all the fun takes place somewhere else.
 Encourage your child to joining a club, go to an event, meet regularly with others to work out or study together because these activities are bridges into the community.

 If your son or daughter does becomes depressed or has other emotional difficulties develop while at Brock, we can provide help.
-The Personal Counsellors in the Student Development Centre all have a minimum of a Masters degree and ten years clinical experience.
-You may have attended their transitions session if you came to Smart Start.
+The Personal Counsellors in the Student Development Centre all have a minimum of a Masters degree and several years of clinical experience.
+You might have met one of them at the information session during Smart Start.
 They are well versed in the demands of the University environment and skilled at dealing with a wide range of issues including depression, anxiety, eating disorders and relationship problems.
 We work closely with Health Services when medication is seen as desirable.

 Students do not have to pay for counselling and it is completely confidential (counselling records are kept separate from other University records).
 This also means that without a signed release of information, your child's counsellor will not be able to reveal information to you about your child's appointments.
 Appointments can be made during regular office hours (8:30 - 12:00, 1:00 - 4:30) by calling Ext.
 4750 at the University or coming into the Student Development Centre (ST400).
 Some evening and off campus appointments can be made in special situations.